 Patrick Mason became Howard W. Hunter Chair of Mormon Studies at Claremont Graduate University in 2011.

-Professor Mason is an American religious historian and scholar of Mormon Studies who earned his PhD in U.S. history from the University of Notre Dame.
-He also earned an MA in international peace studies at Notre Dame, with an emphasis in religion, violence, and peacebuilding.
-Prior to that he had graduated from Brigham Young University with a BA in history.
+Professor Mason is an American religious historian and scholar of Mormon Studies who earned his PhD in US history from the University of Notre Dame.
+He also earned an MA in international peace studies at Notre Dame, with an emphasis in religion, violence, and peace-building.
+Prior to that he graduated from Brigham Young University with a BA in history.

-In addition to leading the Mormon Studies program at Claremont, Professor Mason serves as chair of the Religion Department and anchors the department’s major in Religions of North America.
-Prior to joining the faculty at CGU, Mason taught U.S. history, politics, and religion at the American University in Cairo before returning to Notre Dame to help launch an interdisciplinary research project on modern Catholicism, Islam, and secularism called “Contending Modernities.”
+While leading the Mormon Studies program at CGU, Professor Mason also serves as Dean of the School of Arts & Humanities.
+Prior to joining the faculty at CGU, Mason taught US history, politics, and religion at the American University in Cairo before returning to Notre Dame to help launch an interdisciplinary research project on modern Catholicism, Islam, and secularism called “Contending Modernities.”

-An expert on Mormonism and the historical role of religion in American public life, Professor Mason has often been featured in the national media, including the New York Times, Los Angeles Times, Washington Post, Chicago Tribune, National Public Radio, PBS, and the Huffington Post.
-He also serves on the steering committee for the Mormon Studies Group at the American Academy of Religion, and on the boards of directors for both the Dialogue Foundation and the Mormon History Association.
+An expert on Mormonism and the historical role of religion in American public life, Professor Mason has often been featured in the national media, including appearances in the New York Times, Los Angeles Times, Washington Post, National Public Radio, PBS, NBC News, and CNN.
+He is president of the Mormon History Association for 2017-18, and serves on the advisory board for the Mormon Studies Review.